 And thus the germ of the idea for Dead Eye Club was spawned.

-Start a side project brand that was:
+To start a side project that was:

 - Extremely fun to run.
 The entire point of this project is to enjoy ourselves.

 - The tagline, and mantra would be “Top quality mischief”.